Listen Transcript Share this on:

 08:52

-Just touch on this, we’re here with Tuffy Tire & Auto and honored that they invited us here, honored that they invited you to be a guest on this podcast, but great setting for us today.
-And I couldn’t say thank you enough for being willing through Mary Ellen to be on the podcast.
+Just touch on this, we’re here with Tuffy, Tyrone and Otto and honored that they invited us here, honored that they invited you to be a guest on this podcast.
+But great setting for us today and I couldn’t say thank you enough for being willing through Mary Ellen to be on the podcast.
 Yeah.

 09:07

 And I thank them again.
 Thank you.
-And I would welcome anybody that hears this podcast to certainly if you want to get involved, reach out to the AACF.
-You can do that through AftermarketCharity.org or just get in touch with me, just access our website and call me or email me directly.
+And I would welcome anybody that hears this podcast to certainly if you want to get involved, reach out to the ACF.
+You can do that through AftermarketCharity.org or just get in touch with me.
+Just access our website and call me or email me directly.
 So thanks, Mike.
 I appreciate your time, man.

 09:28